Package ovault

 Methods

-def add_note(self, /, vault_path, contents)
+def add_note(self, /, vault_path, content, reindex=False)-

 Add a note to the vault.

-Call the
+Use the

 Get a list of all attachments in the vault.
 Order is not guaranteed.

-def get_note_by_name(self, /, name)
+def get_note_by_name(self, /, name)-

 Get note by its name.

-def get_notes_by_tag(self, /, tag)
+def get_notes_by_tag(self, /, tag)-

 Get all notes that have the given tag.

-def index(self, /)
+def index(self, /)-

 Index the vault.
 This will clear the current index and re-index the vault.